 The name Kiama has long been explained by the local Aboriginals as ‘where the sea makes a noise’.

-The famous blowholes are obviously the big drawcard in this town with the larger of two located near the lighthouse in an area within an easy walking (or driving) distance of the Visitor Information Centre.
+The famous blowholes are obviously the big drawcard in this town with the larger of two located near the lighthouse in an area within easy walking distance of a great Visitor Information Centre and the town centre.